ygn-effects/script-zippey/README.md

 #### 1. Filter setup

-To work with an existing repository already using Zippey you must define the filter and diff attribute in git's setting file, either globally or per repository.
-This is necessary because otherwise git will retrieve uncompressed files that FreeCAD won't understand.
+To work with an existing repository already using Zippey, you must define the filter and diff attributes in Git's settings file, either globally or per repository.
+This is necessary because otherwise, Git will retrieve uncompressed files that FreeCAD won't understand.

 - Globally